strawblond/strawblond-php-sdk/README.md

 The StrawBlond API uses personal API keys to authenticate incoming requests.
 You can view and manage your API keys in the [User Settings](https://app.strawblond.com/user/integrations).
 Your API keys carry the same permissions as your regular user account, so be sure to keep them secure!

+> [!IMPORTANT]
-    ⚠️  An API key acts as your user in a specific organization.
+> An API key acts as your user in a specific organization.
 You cannot access multiple organizations with a single key.

 ## Available resources
 ```php